syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ### Disable sorting for auto generated columns

-During auto-generating columns, you can disable sorting for an individual column by customizing the `e.Column.AllowSorting` property to false that comes from the `SfDataGrid.AutoGeneratingColumn` event.
+During auto-generating columns, disable sorting for an individual column by customizing the `e.Column.AllowSorting` property to false that comes from the `SfDataGrid.AutoGeneratingColumn` event.
 The event will be invoked when the column is auto-generated.

 {% tabs %}
 {% highlight xaml %}